mdegree-nedas/ISRLAB-rcp/docs/getting_started/getting_started_with_examples.md

 ## 3. Execute examples
 - you need two terminals to execute the examples.
-- thus, you have to open a new terminal and in this new terminal you have follow the steps that you have already followed with one terminal.
+- thus, you have to open a new terminal and in this new terminal you have to follow the steps that you have already followed with one terminal.
-- as a reminder: you have to follow the steps written in [enter in the repository](#2-enter-in-the-repository) and in [mount and source the Python virtual environment](#3-mount-and-source-the-python-virtual-environment)
+- as a reminder: you have to follow the steps written in the sections [enter in the repository](#2-enter-in-the-repository) and [mount and source the Python virtual environment](#3-mount-and-source-the-python-virtual-environment)
 - now, you are ready to test our examples

 ### Example 1: actuators (both ROS and host are in the same machine)